 That’s all for this Saturday!
 Remember to check back every week for some new Outlander goodness and click HERE to read all out past Droughtlander posts.

-You can see more about my Scottish historical romance novel, Queen of Emeralds, and preorder it, now HERE!
+You can see more about my Scottish historical romance novel, Queen of Emeralds, and get it on Kindle, Kindle Unlimited, and in paperback HERE!

-You can also see Sarah’s first college contemporary romance novel, First Semester, and preorder it, now HERE!
+You can also see Sarah’s first college contemporary romance novel, First Semester, and get it on Kindle, Kindle Unlimited, and paperback now HERE!